fireundubh/playwithfire/modsmith.md

 # Documentation
 **Modsmith** is a build automation system for *Kingdom Come: Deliverance* mods.

+## Benefits

+Modsmith:

+- Allows you to focus on just the changes you want to make
+- Improves productivity by eliminating noise in your files and encouraging an organized approach to modding
+- Reduces time and effort to update mods after game updates by always patching the latest installed XML files
+- Simplifies the work needed to create translations
+- Accelerates the process of packaging mods for distribution

 ## Features

 - Isolates mod data and strings from vanilla game data and strings